ImperialCollegeLondon/M40001_lean/README.md

-# M40001/M40009 example sheets and course notes in Lean.
+# M40001/M40009 example sheets and other things in Lean.

 M40001/M40009 is the "introduction to proof" course in the maths department at Imperial College London.
-In the 2020 directory I am currently putting the 2020 example sheets.
+In the 2020 directory I am currently putting the 2020 example sheets and some other little Lean files demonstrating things from the course.

 ## How to try the example sheets in Lean